SPORTS MEDICINE NEWS & REVIEW

-Of course any new trend is a minefield of quackery as people jump on board to sell you their latest product, or repackage the old.
-However, there is definitely a lot to be learned from biohacking and the many valuable insights into enhancing your life.
+Of course, Edwards notes, that any new trend is a minefield of quackery as people jump on board to sell you their latest product, or repackage the old.
+However, there is definitely a lot to be learned from biohacking and the many valuable insights into enhancing your life and lifestyle.
 Afterall, who wouldn’t want to make a small investment or tweak to their routine and see a massive gain from it?

-In this series I’ll analyse biohacks for the mind and body that actually work and are worth investing your time in.
-Over the next 12-months we’ll examine effective biohacks to enhance:
+Biohacks for the mind and body that actually work and are worth investing your time in as they can help to improve: